seattlehomebrew/seattlehomebrew.github.io/_posts/2016-08-31-2016-pumpkin-belgian-blonde.md

 ---
 <img src="/wp-content/uploads/2016/08/14980711_1153562208060795_7630834096804504387_n-500x500.jpg" class="aligncenter" />

 For our annual pumpkin beer this year, we wanted to try something new.
 Jer found this article about [designing the perfect pumpkin beer](https://www.homebrewersassociation.org/how-to-brew/designing-perfect-pumpkin-beer-recipe/), and the mention of a Belgian pumpkin ale sparked our interest.
-Maybe we&#8217;ll get more pumpkin flavor with a lighter beer (compared to our usual [Punkin&#8217; Porter](/category/brews/punkin-porter/) recipe).
+Maybe we'll get more pumpkin flavor with a lighter beer (compared to our usual [Punkin' Porter](/category/brews/punkin-porter/) recipe).

 See all of our previous [Pumpkin Beers here](/tag/pumpkin/)